layilin/SP23-33852/_annotations/guidelines second round of footnoting.md

 ## Double-check and standardize plant and animal names (and references to families)

-Use https://www.itis.gov/ to double-check scientific names for plants and animals.
-This is a comprehensive database with accepted names for plants and animals.
+Use http://www.theplantlist.org/ to double-check scientific names for plants and https://www.itis.gov/ to double-check scientific names for animals.
+(ITIS is a fairly comprehensive database with accepted names for plants and animals, but The Plant List seems to be more comprehensive for plants).

 Examples of plant names: *Hura crepitans* L., *Passiflora tripartita* (Juss.)
 Poir.
 Note that sometimes, name abbreviations for botanists are in parentheses, and sometimes they are not.
 Also note that while the binomial is italicized, the name abbreviations for botanists are not.
 And while the genus is capitalized, the species is not.